Husky-Devel/cv/peter-cv-v7.md

   *New Zealand Certificate in Information Technology Essentials*
   February 2024 – June 2024
   Continuing study with a focus on Azure, AWS, Microsoft 365, and Intune.
+  *New Zealand Diploma in IT Technical Support*
+  June 2024 - June 2025
+  Continuing study

 - **Rolleston College**
   *High School, Web Page, Digital/Multimedia and Information Resources Design*